DanPearce/CI_PP3_Battleships/README.md

 Upon loading the game via Heroku the user is presented with a simple landing HTML document, that details the developer's socials and displays a terminal on the web page.
 If loaded on a PC only the game itself will just load.

 When loaded the user is presented with the title of the game which is presented using ASCII art and this is then followed by the main menu.

+#### Login Screen
+When the game has fully loaded the user is prompted to log into their account; which is stored in a Google Sheet.

+If the user doesn't have an account they can create one!
+Completion of logging in/creating a user will bring the user to the main menu.

 #### Main Menu
 The main menu consists of the two main features of the game; either allowing the user to play the game, or if unfamiliar with the rules they have the option to view the rules.